 Business Insurance for Veterinarians - What You Need to Know

-Veterinary medicine is a highly respected and regulated profession in Australia, with practitioners working across companion animal clinics, mixed practices, equine hospitals, and rural large-animal services.
-Whether you operate a small-animal practice in the suburbs, a mixed rural practice, or a specialist veterinary hospital, comprehensive business insurance is essential to protect against the substantial financial and professional risks of veterinary care.
+Veterinary medicine is a highly regarded and tightly regulated profession in Australia, with practitioners working across companion animal clinics, mixed practices, equine hospitals and rural large-animal services.
+Whether you run a suburban small-animal clinic, a mixed practice in regional Australia, or a specialist veterinary hospital, comprehensive business insurance is critical to managing the financial and professional risks of veterinary care.

-Beyond malpractice, veterinary practices face risks including animal bites and injuries to staff (a significant workplace hazard), damage to expensive diagnostic and surgical equipment, controlled substance management liabilities, client slip-and-fall injuries, and business interruption.
-The physical nature of veterinary work creates unique occupational health risks that set it apart from many other healthcare professions.
+Beyond malpractice, veterinary practices face risks including animal bites and injuries to staff (a significant occupational hazard), damage to expensive diagnostic and surgical equipment, controlled substance management responsibilities, client slip-and-fall injuries, and business interruption.
+The physical demands of veterinary work create unique occupational health exposures.
+Each state and territory has its own Veterinary Practitioners Registration Board that regulates who may practise veterinary science.

-All major Australian business insurance providers offer policies suited to veterinary practices.
+All leading Australian business insurers offer policies suited to veterinary practices.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Industry size: Approximately 3,500+ registered veterinarians in Australia as of 2025, working across companion animal, large animal, equine, and mixed practices
+• Industry size: Over 14,000 registered veterinarians practise in Australia as of 2025, working across companion animal, large animal, equine and mixed practices

-• Common business structures: Sole practitioners, partnerships, and limited liability companies.
-Corporate veterinary groups are growing in Australia, with some practices operating under group ownership structures
+• Common business structures: Sole practitioners, partnerships and proprietary limited companies.
+Corporate veterinary groups are expanding their presence in the Australian market, with some practices operating under group ownership structures

-• Regulatory body: Veterinary Board of Australia regulates registration, competence, and professional conduct.
-Safe Work Australia oversees workplace health and safety, and Dept of Agriculture oversees animal welfare and biosecurity
+• Regulatory body: State and territory Veterinary Practitioners Registration Boards regulate registration, competence and professional conduct.
+Safe Work Australia oversees workplace health and safety, and state agriculture departments handle animal welfare and biosecurity

-• Controlled substances: Veterinary practices handle controlled drugs (anaesthetics, pain medications) regulated under the Misuse of Drugs Act.
-Strict storage, recording, and disposal requirements create compliance obligations and associated liabilities
+• Controlled substances: Veterinary practices handle Schedule 4 and Schedule 8 drugs (anaesthetics, pain medications) regulated under state poisons legislation.
+Strict storage, recording and disposal requirements create compliance obligations and associated liabilities

 Cover Types for Veterinary Practices